-Arranging a funeral or memorial service can be a very difficult experience for those recently bereaved.
-There’s so much to think about and plan, at the same time as having to come to terms with the reality of your loss.
-That’s why it’s important for you to have all the help and support you can get from experienced professionals who you feel comfortable working with.
+Arranging a funeral or memorial service can be a very challenging experience for those recently bereaved.
+There’s so much to think about and plan at the same time as having to come to terms with the reality of your loss.
+That’s why it’s important for you to have all the help and support you can get from an experienced professional whom you feel comfortable working with.

-Having left my own father-in-law’s funeral at a crematorium some years ago, I found myself wondering if I’d been to the right service, so I know first hand how different a celebrant-led service can be.
-I believe that the most beautiful and moving services are achieved by the celebrant listening carefully to those planning the funeral and allowing them to have ultimate control over the script.
+Having left my own father-in-law’s funeral at a crematorium some years ago, I found myself wondering if I’d been to the right service.
+I didn’t recognise the person they were talking about.
+I now know first hand how different a good celebrant-led service can be.
+I firmly believe that the most beautiful and moving ceremonies are achieved by the celebrant listening very carefully to those planning the funeral and allowing them to have ultimate control over what is said and done.

 Louise Goode – A Celebrant Plus

-Imagine her funeral, as the last few rays of the sun slip away and the flames of a hundred candles flicker and dance, as dusk falls and you say goodbye to the sound of evening birdsong.
+Imagine this funeral, as the last few rays of the sun slip away and the flames of a hundred candles flicker and dance and you say your goodbye’s to the sound of evening birdsong as dusk falls.

-Or, just close friends and family members gathered in the garden that he loved and tended for since he was a lad.
-The scent of his beloved sweet peas filling the air on a balmy Sunday afternoon before the local brass band play Bring Him Home…
+Or, just close friends and family members gathered in the garden that he loved and tended since he was a lad.
+The scent of his beloved sweet peas filling the air on a balmy Sunday afternoon before the local brass band plays Bring Him Home…

-I am Louise, a celebrant-plus – which means I am part of an amazing movement to de-industrialise funerals and encourage a return to a world where we are all empowered to choose what’s right for us and our loved ones when they die.
+I am a celebrant-plus – which means I am part of an amazing movement to de-industrialise funerals and encourage a return to a world where we are all empowered to choose what’s right for “US” and our loved ones when they die.

 As a celebrant my main focus is on the funeral ceremony.
-But as a celebrant-plus I am also there to advise and guide you at an earlier stage of this journey.
+But as a celebrant-plus I am also trained to advise and guide you at an earlier stage of this journey.

-In our society, when somebody dies, the expectation is that a funeral director will arrive very shortly afterwards and remove the body.
-Not only is this rush not really necessary, for many people it is not helpful to them in accepting what has happened or in processing their grief.
-When someone has been married for many years, or shared their life with someone closely, it can be deeply traumatic not to have tis time to say goodbye, not to be the one to offer the final bit of care to them and not to be able to see them without an appointment.
-As a celebrant-plus I can work with you to slow this process down.
-Give you time to say goodbye and help you decide when, and if, it’s appropriate for you to engage the services of a funeral director and recommend an appropriate funeral director to you.
+In the Western world, when somebody dies, the expectation is that a funeral director will arrive very promptly to remove the body.
+This haste is not really necessary, or in fact very helpful in accepting what has happened or in processing grief.
+When you have shared your life with someone, it can be deeply traumatic to be rushed into saying goodbye; to offer the final bit of care to them; or be able to see them without an appointment.
+As a celebrant-plus I can enable you to have that time and help you decide “when”, and more importantly “if” it’s appropriate for you to engage the full services of a funeral director.
+I can also recommend a genuinely caring and flexible local funeral director.

-I work closely with end-of-life Doulas.
-These are professionals who are engaged to help in whatever way suits the needs of the dying and their families – through the process of dying and the period just after.
-Help is tailored to the needs of the individual and their family – be it emotional support, help with household chores, assisting with shopping or just being someone to hook up with for a cuppa and chat.
-They are on hand to answer any questions about the process of dying, normalise this event that, let’s face it, will happen to us all.
-In the final instance, they are also there to support families who may wish to keep their dead at home (just long enough to be ready to say goodbye or until the funeral).
-A Doula can help care for the body and create the right environment to support them being kept at home.
+I can offer advice on end of life care too.
+Such as arranging an end-of-life Doula who can help in whatever way suits the needs of the dying and their families – they can assist in the process of dying and the period just after – be it emotional support, help with household chores, doing the shopping or just being someone to hook up with for a cuppa and chat and share your fears and feelings with.
+A Doula is on hand to answer any questions about the process of dying.
+They can also support families who may wish to keep their loved one at home (just long enough to be ready to say goodbye or even until the funeral).

-Advice, a listening ear, expression and creativity, humour, organisition, professionalism, kindness, quality, impartiality, great value, care, eco-awareness, freedom, CHOICE!
+Advice, a listening ear, expression and creativity, humour, organisation, professionalism, kindness, quality, impartiality, great value, care, style, beauty, freedom, CHOICE!

 Here’s a breakdown of the services included in your booking and a step-by-step guide to how the process works: